 En route to the Highlands, Muir stopped at Stirling to view the castle and the monuments of William Wallace and Robert the Bruce.
 He then made his way through the Trossachs and visited Loch Lomond and Loch Katrine - two of Scotland’s most picturesque lochs.

 Muir concluded his trip to Scotland in Highlands, where he wrote that ‘hundreds of miles thereabouts were covered with heather in full bloom’.
-The Cairngorms National Park, the largest National Park in the UK, is home to abundant wildlife, and with places such as Urquhart Castle, Loch Morlich, Glen Coe and Eilean Donan Castle, you will find a wealth of natural and historical sites.
+The region is home to the Cairngorms National Park, the largest National Park in the UK, and with places such as Urquhart Castle, Loch Morlich, Glen Coe and Eilean Donan Castle, you will find a wealth of natural and historical sites.